Early detection of multiple diseases from a single blood test

 This landmark collaboration is a cornerstone of the Microsoft Healthcare NExT initiative, and the first and only biotech and tech effort focused on revealing and translating insights about the immune system into actionable tools for clinicians.

-The core of the Antigen Map is the biological data and models derived from Adaptive’s high-throughput, patented sequencing and antigen-mapping technologies (immunoSEQ and MIRA, respectively) to determine all possible T-cell receptors that bind to clinically relevant antigens across diseases.
+The core of the TCR-Antigen Map is the biological data and models derived from Adaptive’s high-throughput, patented sequencing and antigen-mapping technologies (immunoSEQ and MIRA, respectively) to determine all possible T-cell receptors that bind to clinically relevant antigens across diseases.
 A proof-of-concept for this initiative was published in Nature Genetics (Emerson, et al. Nat Genet.
 2017), demonstrating our ability to identify TCRs capable of diagnosing cytomegalovirus (CMV).
-Now we are working to expand this effort to develop diagnostic tests in other diseases, with the vision of ultimately developing a universal diagnostic test based on the breadth of knowledge within the adaptive immune system.
+Now we are working to expand this effort to develop diagnostic tests in other diseases, with the vision of ultimately developing a diagnostic for multiple diseases from a single blood test based on the breadth of knowledge within the adaptive immune system.

-After one year in partnership, Adaptive and Microsoft have made enormous strides in building the infrastructure to solve this biological puzzle.
-We have partnered closely and converged the distinct capabilities of each of our teams to an unprecedented degree.
-Additionally, we have made public our initial disease areas of focus, including but not limited to:
+After two years in partnership, Adaptive and Microsoft have made enormous strides in building the infrastructure to solve this biological puzzle.
+To accelerate our progress, we have integrated the distinct capabilities of each our teams to an unprecedented degree.
+In 2019, we achieved a key milestone of establishing a proof of concept in acute Lyme disease.
+Looking ahead to our next milestones, we plan to confirm the first indications to bring to the FDA for review while continuing signal validation in several additional indications.
+We are currently seeking samples to validate our technology in several areas of focus, including but not limited to:

 Other diseases with unmet need for a blood-based diagnostic